nrwl/nx/docs/getting-started/nx-and-cli.md

 ng e2e myapp
 ```

-## Summarize
+## Summary

 Nx is not a replacement for the CLI.
 It's a set of Angular CLI power-ups.

 With Nx, you can:

 - Do everything you can do using the CLI
-- Build full-stack applications using Angular and NestJS
+- Build full-stack applications using Angular and Nest
 - Use scalable development practices such as monorepos
 - Use innovative tools like Cypress and Jest